ZoeHansen/PAPER_Frontiers_Cellular_and_Molecular_Microbiology_2024/README.md

 ## Shifts in the functional capacity and metabolite composition of the gut microbiome during recovery from enteric infection

-### Zoe A. Hansen1*†, Anthony Schilmiller2, Doug Guzior1,3, James T. Rudrik4, Robert Quinn3, Karla A. Vasco1‡, and Shannon D. Manning1*
+### Zoe A. Hansen*, Anthony Schilmiller, Doug Guzior, James T. Rudrik, Robert Quinn, Karla A. Vasco, and Shannon D. Manning*

-#### 1Department of Microbiology and Molecular Genetics, Michigan State University, E. Lansing, MI 48109, USA
-#### 2Research Technology Support Facility, Mass Spectrometry and Metabolomics Core, Michigan State University, E. Lansing, MI 48109, USA
-#### 3Department of Biochemistry and Molecular Biology, Michigan State University, E. Lansing, MI 48109, USA
-#### 4Michigan Department of Health and Human Services, Bureau of Laboratories, Lansing, MI 48906, USA

 #### *Correspondence:
 #### Corresponding Authors